 - Conclusion

-What is Starch from the Cassava Root?
+What is Native Cassava Starch (Starch from the Cassava Root)?

 Unlike modified or processed starches, native cassava starch remains in its purest form, free from chemical alterations.